Dean Close School: Remembrance Day

 Every year on Remembrance Day, all Dean Close staff and pupils gather in front of the School Chapel and mark Remembrance Day with a Military styled Remembrance Service conducted by the Dean Close Combined Cadet Force.
 It is then followed by a two-minute silence in honour of the pupils and soldiers who gave their lives in the First and Second World Wars.
 The two-minute silence is ended with the Last Post.
 There is also a Remembrance Service which takes place inside the chapel for all staff and pupils.

 In April 2016, the headmaster signed the Armed Forces Covenant on behalf of the school.

 Sport

+Dean Close shares a long-standing classic public school sporting rivalry with Cheltenham College which has lasted more than 140 years.
+In 1886, Dean close with only 43 boys sent a formal challenge to the larger Cheltenham College for a rugby match.
+The College sent a reply "Eton we know and Harrow we know, but who are ye?".
+It is often considered a classic underdog story.